If You Are Only as Old as You Feel, How Old Are You?

 Safety.
 The Bikram sequence is specifically designed to be safe for Yoga novices.
 The 26 postures were selected because they can each be done to some extent by anyone, and are the least likely to cause an injury.
 There are no head stands.
 No arm balances.
 No poses that can injure a student when they are followed as directed.

 The Sequence.
 The postures in Bikram-style beginner's Yoga are always the same.
-The sequence of 26 postures and two breathing exercises was carefully designed to carefully warm up the body and then progress through all the muscle groups and joints.
-Each pose has many levels of achievement so that everyone can benefit from each pose based on their progress.
-Each successive pose builds off the previous pose to progress and keep the student safe.
-Think about that - a sequence of ancient Yoga poses, practiced for thousands of years, that has been so carefully tuned, that it is never varied anywhere in thousands of Bikram studios!
+The sequence of 26 postures and two breathing exercises were carefully designed to warm up the body and then progress through all the muscle groups and joints.
+Each pose has many levels of achievement so that everyone can benefit based on their progress.
+Each successive pose builds off the previous pose and prepares the body to progress safely.
+Think about that - a sequence of ancient Yoga poses, practiced for thousands of years, that has been so carefully tuned, that it is never varied anywhere in thousands of Bikram studios.

 Are There Special Classes for Seniors?

 The Bikram Beginner Yoga Class was developed so that students of all capabilities could participate.
-But if you are intimidated by the hot room and 90-minute class length, Boulder Bikram Yoga is offering a special 60-minute session in a warm room rather than hot room.
-The classes are only for seniors, and offer and opportunity to sample the practice with other Yoga newcomers.
+But if you are intimidated by the hot room and 90-minute class length, Boulder Bikram Yoga offers private sessions to get started.

-Studio owner Radha Garcia teaches these sessions with an emphasis on creating a welcoming and safe environment for seniors.
-If you are interested in learning more about these sessions, please complete the form below:
+Studio owner Radha Garcia teaches these sessions with an emphasis on creating a welcoming and safe environment for all.
+If you are interested in learning more about these sessions call or text Radha at 303-444-4469.